nickserv/danamccurdy.com/_posts/2020-03-03-when-life-happens.md

 At any given moment,
 disaster may strike,
 and I might be
-in the middle of it,
+in its midst,
 or, just as easily,
 at its periphery,
 a horrified bystander.
 ​
 Or I may likewise be
 enveloped in some great joy,
-a grateful recipient
+gratefully accepting
-of life’s surprising beneficence.
+life’s surprising beneficence.
 ​
-And in these moments,
+In these moments,
 all my expectations
 will come to nothing.
 ​
 So I will learn to let them go, and be alert and ready when life happens.